acrlabs/www/acrl/posts/2026-02-23-boy-ami-glad-to-see-you.md

 It occurred to us that users of SimKube probably don't want step one of using it to be "here's ~48k lines of Ansible, good luck!".
 It turns out there is a better way: a custom SimKube AMI.

-## Why not a docker image like a normal person?
+## Why not a Docker image like a normal person?

 That's a fair question.
-We did evaluate using a docker image because one of our primary goals is a fast, one-click startup.
+We did evaluate using a Docker image because one of our primary goals is a fast, one-click startup.

 The challenge is that SimKube relies on `kind`, which spins up Kubernetes nodes as Docker containers.
 Initializing and